Categories: Articles

 Employers are responding to the personnel shortage by increasing offers for applicants without experience, veterans, people with disabilities, students, and retirees.

-An interesting point: the general trend of “fighting for employees” did not affect IT specialists.
+An interesting point: the general trend of “fighting for workers” did not affect IT specialists.
 For the position of Java and Javascript programmer, Python programmer, tester, UI/UX designer and Front-end developer, the competition for applicants is tens of times higher than the market average.

 This is quite strange, especially if you remember that the IT sector was the only industry that grew during 2022.
 However, experts explain: in 2022, IT specialists were finalizing contracts signed before the full-scale war.
 But today foreign clients are in no hurry to enter into new contracts for a variety of reasons: the global recession (last year many international companies laid off tens of thousands of employees, so the general trend points to a shrinking labor market), the risk of blackouts, difficulties with booking employees, the lack of a real mechanism even short-term business trips abroad.